wahrwolf/ba-thesis/chapters/300-related-work.md

 ## Corpus and Language Selection
 The domain control research focusses partly on the ranking of common corpora, like the collection of Wikipedia articles.

-### Corpus
-In this thesis I will focus on the performance impact of one domain control mechanism.
-I do not try to achieve a certain performance score.
-To evaluate the impact, I had to create a new corpus with certain characteristics.

 ### Languages
 Another related research field is language adaption and control.
 \cite{} has shown that certain languages can be translated without training on the actual trainigs data.